schultzm/havic/paper.md

 The gold standard HAV genotyping protocol [see HAVNET @RN316] has been to sequence a short 460 nucleotide (nt) amplicon spanning the junction of the VP1 and P2A regions.
 With this method, sequencing is typically performed using the Sanger method with a consensus target sequence inferred from a stack of one or more overlapping sub-sequences.
 In recent years, however, laboratory methods have applied variations to the HAVNET protocol [e.g., see @RN408] and whole genome sequencing will likely become the new standard [e.g., see @RN407].

-Variations in laboratory methods mean a consensus sequence may not always co-locate with the preferred genome target, especially when sequences are collected from databases compiled over years from many laboratories [e.g., see @RN411] [add plot here].
-Additionally, artefactual nucleotide variation (e.g., low quality, indels, unwitting alignment of reverse and forward complement sequences) may be present.
-Pairwise sequence comparisons to infer relatedness of samples is inadequate to acknowledge these uncertainties but pairwise genetic distance based inferences are often the mode [e.g., @RN407].
-Further, Comparisons Hence, there is a need for tools capable of handling this variation which additionally
+Variations in laboratory methods mean a consensus sequence may not always co-locate within the same genome target, especially when sequences are collected from databases compiled over many years from myriad laboratories [e.g., see @RN411] [add plot here].
+Additionally, artefactual nucleotide variation (e.g., low quality, false indels, incompatible orientation) may be present.
+Pairwise sequence comparisons to infer relatedness of samples from genetic distance is often the mode for recovering epidemiological links [e.g., @RN407 and see @RN410]; however, crude distance based methods are outdated.
+Hence, there is a need for bioinformatic tools that can cope with these challenges.

-Hence, there is a  or  .   tend to be made For HAV infection cluster detection, this variation presents as

-# Statement of need

-The alignment of partial HAV genome sequences with the ultimate aim of detecting outbreak clusters is often troublesome.
-Frame-shift mutations, incorrect orientation to the reference, and difficulty locating the true open reading frame means molecular epidemiology of HAV has hitherto been performed using the closed-source HAVNET genotyping service, NCBI BLAST [@RN172] on a case-by-case basis.
-There is a need for tools that allow open-source, high-throughput, objective identification of outbreak infection clusters.

-# havic

-`havic` was written out of the need
+`havic` was written by bionformaticists from a public health laboratory who were tasked with the routine analysis of HAV sequence data for epidemiological purposes.
+The software aims to provide actionable results to epidemiologists with the least amount of fuss despite the inherent imperfections in HAV sequence data.

 # Validation data

-[@RN407, @RN408]
+Example data is packaged with the software.
+The user can run the tests by doing `havic test <test_suite>`, where `<test_suite>` can be `hav_amplicon`, `hav_wgs` or `measles_wgs`.  was collected [@RN407, @RN408]